 I have no formal training or artists in my family, but I have always loved to find my own twist on a wide range of arts and crafts.
 All throughout college, I worked at the Bead Studio, where I had been shopping since I was a little girl.
 This is where I really began to push myself as a jewelry artist and became a professional beader, honing my skills and teaching classes in a variety of beading techniques.
 I was a resident artist for one year at an Ashland gallery called Studio 5 before becoming a studio artist at the Ashland Art Center for about one year up until my recent move to Portland.
 My educational background is actually in Biology and Psychology but I have abandoned those pursuits for the time being to focus on my art.

 How did you discover Fire Mountain Gems and Beads®?

 When my local bead store didn't have something or enough of something I needed, I would always order from Fire Mountain.
-Fire Mountain keeps me in Swarovski crystals, which is no small feat considering how many I go through!
+Fire Mountain keeps me in supplied with crystals, which is no small feat considering how many I go through!

 What other hobbies do you have?